Pacific Airlines check-in counters are deserted after the airline returned all its planes due to debt - Photo: CONG TRUNG

 Pacific Airlines is still "on" thanks to serving Bamboo Airways

 However, Pacific Airlines is still maintaining operations, denying rumors of bankruptcy.
-Departments from pilots, flight attendants and ground check-in services, according to Tuoi Tre Online , Pacific Airlines has agreed with employees on time off during the restructuring period with the regional minimum wage.
+Departments from pilots, flight attendants and ground check-in services, according to Tuoi Tre Online , Pacific Airlines has agreed with employees on time off during the restructuring period with the minimum regional wage.

 Pacific Airlines still maintains its "lights on" operation with another service segment, which is ground service for Bamboo Airways.
-Currently, Pacific Airlines is maintaining ladder trucks, baggage handling, and passenger vehicles from the plane to and from the terminal for Bamboo Airways.
+Currently, Pacific Airlines is maintaining ladder trucks, baggage handling, and passenger transport vehicles from the plane to and from the terminal for Bamboo Airways.

 Pacific Airlines has been in trouble for many years.